HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Sarah was a girl with a craniofacial difference.
 She used her situation to teach people the importance of focusing on inner beauty.

-Byron was a young man I met up in Richmond Hill.
-He was blind.
-He taught us that despite being blind, he had the tenacity to try everything.
+Byron was a young man I met in Richmond Hill.
+He was blind, but he taught us that despite his blindness, he had the tenacity to try everything.

 Scott was a 7-year-old I met from Burlington.
 His dad was murdered when he was five years old.
 Scott taught us that he would use this event to help others through tough situations.